Things to do in Washington, District of Columbia

 Top Tourist Attractions in Washington, D.C., USA

-Washington, District of Columbia, is a historic city with life and culture that make it unlike any other nation.
+Washington, District of Columbia, is a historic city with a life and culture that make it unlike any other nation.
 The capital of the United States is more than just political power; it also serves as an important historical landmark.

 While many tourists focus on visiting monuments, galleries, and museums, Washington, D.C., offers much more.